-- (2) Sugarcane records are generally not available by the cancellation date for the most recent crop year.
-Therefore, there is a one-year lag in the APH database; for example, for the 2020 crop year, the base period will begin with the 2018 crop year and may contain up to ten APH consecutive crop years (begin with 2018 and work backwards).
-Because of the lag year, adjustments are necessary to advance the percentage of the variable T-Yields when sugarcane was produced in 2018 to assure equitable APH yields compared to other Category B APH crops. - (a) Added land/new crop/P/T provisions apply to units on which the insured have not actively engaged in farming for a share of the crop's production prior to the 2019 crop year.
-See Part 17 Section 9. - (b) New Producer procedures apply if a person was not actively engaged in farming for a share of the sugarcane production for more than two crop years prior to the 2019 calendar year.
-See Part 17 Section 5. - (c) For units (by practice) on which sugarcane was produced for the 2019 crop year, 2019 is recognized as a crop year with actual yields available, even though they cannot be reported until the 2020 crop year.
-For new insureds that elected to provide production reports and for carryover insureds who do not qualify as a "New Producer" or the acreage does not qualify as added land, determine the applicable percentage of the T-Yield as follows: - (i) if no production history prior to the 2019 crop year can be provided and assigned yield provisions do not apply, the APH Yield is 80 percent of the applicable T-Yield.
-The APH database is completed using four 80 percent T-Yields; - (ii) if one actual/assigned yield (example: 2018) is applicable, the APH database is completed using one actual/assigned yield and three 90 percent T-Yields; - (iii) if two actual/assigned yields (example: 2018 and 2017) are applicable, the APH yield is calculated using two actual/assigned yields and two 100 percent T-Yields.
-Two actual/assigned and two 100 percent T-Yields are entered in the APH database; - (iv) if three actual/assigned yields (example: 2018, 2017 and 2016) are applicable, the APH yield is calculated using three actual/assigned yields and one 100 percent T-Yield.
-The three actual/assigned yields and one 100 percent T-Yield are entered in the APH database; - (v) for carryover insureds, yield limitations apply on a unit basis (by practice) when using the special lag year procedures; and

-(vi) use the yield descriptors as indicated to identify each yield entered in the APH databases.
+- (b) New Producer procedures apply if a person was not actively engaged in farming for a share of the sugarcane production for more than two crop years prior to the 2021 calendar year.
+See Part 17 Section 5. - (c) For units (by practice) on which sugarcane was produced for the 2021 crop year, 2021 is recognized as a crop year with actual yields available, even though they cannot be reported until the 2022 crop year.
+For new insureds that elected to provide production reports and for carryover insureds who do not qualify as a "New Producer" or the acreage does not qualify as added land, determine the applicable percentage of the T-Yield as follows: - (i) if no production history prior to the 2021 crop year can be provided and assigned yield provisions do not apply, the APH Yield is 80 percent of the applicable T-Yield.
+The APH database is completed using four 80 percent T-Yields; - (ii) if one actual/assigned yield (example: 2020) is applicable, the APH database is completed using one actual/assigned yield and three 90 percent T-Yields; - (iii) if two actual/assigned yields (example: 2020 and 2019) are applicable, the APH yield is calculated using two actual/assigned yields and two 100 percent T-Yields.
+Two actual/assigned and two 100 percent T-Yields are entered in the APH database; - (iv) if three actual/assigned yields (example: 2020, 2019 and 2018) are applicable, the APH yield is calculated using three actual/assigned yields and one 100 percent T-Yield.
+The three actual/assigned yields and one 100 percent T-Yield are entered in the APH database; - (v) for carryover insureds, yield limitations apply on a unit basis (by practice) when using the special lag year procedures; and - (vi) use the yield descriptors as indicated to identify each yield entered in the APH databases.